oubino/locpix_points/labnotes.md

 ### ToDo

-SEMORE

-- Double check that features not being calculated
+Semore
-- Commit the current changes under sensible commits for each change
+- Commit all current changes
-- Regenerate data but lots of it
+- When train again train not random but using splits from first one
-- Train with bigger network
+- Train with bigger network (ensure PointNetConv correctly implemented; more layers especially Graph Network)

-- Need to regenerate data as is not in correct form with labels for iso etc.
+- Other tasks:
-    - Task 1: Dataset of pure fibrils vs pure random vs pure other (/w or /wo noise) therefore have per FOV label
+    - Task 1: Dataset of pure fibrils vs pure iso (/w or /wo noise) therefore have per FOV label
     - Task 2: If successfully complete the above then, dataset of fibril + random vs fibril + iso vs random + iso
     - Task 3: Datasets with all three present but in different ratios

-- Trial training again

-    - Write a .sh script that runs k-fold learning on the dataset but note that
-        - check config files
-        - run with random then stop and run without random
-        - it shouldn't calculate cluster features in order to validate the network without them - double check files to check hasn't done this
-        - commit changes
-        - need to modfiy code such that if cluster_feat/loc_feat is null or length is zero then deals with this - this should be done now just add a note to the commmt

-Apply PointNet
-    - Improve network - ensure PointNet conv correctly implemented
-    - Increase number of layers for all - especially graph network

-To do
-    - Improve model
-        - take point net and apply this to each cluster
-        - better graph net on top
-        - check model doing what we think its doing
-    - Simulate a dataset and see if the computer can derive the same features that we use (cluster diameter etc.) - use this to build/test the model a large simulated dataset OR use Daniel Nieves dataset - this can help us to validate if there are mistakes in the code

-Visualisation
-    - Check that loclisations are correctly connected to each other
+- Visualise to check data correctly connected
-    - visualise can start showing the features - colour coded or on the z axis maybe?

 Feature analysis
-    - this script should then also be able to take in the features we will derive from our graph neural network
+    - this script should then also be able to take in the features we will derive from our graph neural network (UMAP etc.)

-    - tidy script up
+Testing
+    - Add tests and add to GitHub actions

 ReadME
     - Visualise requires new environment to use python 3.10 - micromamba activate
-    - include how to run tests using bash tests/tests.sh
-    - also include visualise
+    - Include visualise

 Misc
     - Update evaluate so it evaluates on the test set